eBoostCrypto/eBoost/README.md

 can be very difficult to track down.
 Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.

+**Are there any changes to the serialization of blocks or transactions?**

+No. eBoost maintains the serialization of LTC to ensure easy compatibility with existing projects.
+There are also no changes to all of the following: the proof of work hash function (scrypt), block id hash function, transaction id hash function, cryptographic signature algorithm, the script language.